-During the reporting period, the WRS recognized \$509,239 in contributions from the employer.
+During the reporting period, the WRS recognized \$498,497 in contributions from the employer.

-Contribution rates as of June 30, 2021 are:
+Contribution rates as of June 30, 2022 are:

-Employee Category Employee Employer General (including teachers, executives, and elected officials) 6.75% 6.75% Protective with Social Security 6.75% 11.65% Protective without Social Security 6.75% 16.25%
+Employee Category Employee Employer General (including teachers, executives, and elected officials) 6.50% 6.50%

-Pension Liabilities, Pension Expense (revenue), and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Liabilities (Assets), Pension Expense (revenue), and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2021, the District reported a liability (asset) of (\$2,837,821) for its proportionate share of the net pension liability (asset).
-The net pension liability (asset) was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability (asset) was determined by an actuarial valuation as of December 31, 2019 rolled forward to December 31, 2020.
+At June 30, 2022, the District reported a liability (asset) of (\$3,558,465) for its proportionate share of the net pension liability (asset).
+The net pension liability (asset) was measured as of December 31, 2021, and the total pension liability (asset) used to calculate the net pension liability (asset) was determined by an actuarial valuation as of December 31, 2020 rolled forward to December 31, 2021.
 No material changes in assumptions or benefit terms occurred between the actuarial valuation date and the measurement date.
 The District's proportion of the net pension liability (asset) was based on the District's share of contributions to the pension plan relative to the contributions of all participating employers.
-At December 31, 2020, the District's proportion was 0.04545505%, which was a decrease of 0.00111758% from its proportion measured as of December 31, 2019.
+At December 31, 2021, the District's proportion was 0.04414869%, which was a decrease of 0.00130636% from its proportion measured as of December 31, 2020.

-For the year ended June 30, 2021, the District recognized pension expense (revenue) of \$(317,385).
+For the year ended June 30, 2022, the District recognized pension expense (revenue) of \$(313,512).

-At June 30, 2021, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At June 30, 2022, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: